The term 'Experiential learning' (ExL) means to learn through experience. Quite simply, learning by doing.

 You can also create experiential team-building opportunities through outdoor activities and hands-on games.
 There are lots of team-building activities that can be played in the workplace, providing participants with a fun and dynamic method to bond and learn to work together.

 Most importantly, many team-building games are both enjoyable and educational.
-Crossword Puzzle, Office Trivia, Shark Tank, and Powerpoint Karaoke are some of the games employees can play that give challenges tied to certain skills, goals, and outcomes.
+Crossword Puzzle, Office Trivia, Shark Tank, Music Bingo, and Powerpoint Karaoke are some of the games employees can play that give challenges tied to certain skills, goals, and outcomes.

 Team problem-solving activities is also excellent practice that teaches the importance of clear communication, cooperation, and the ability to listen.